 You should drive the relationship.
-Oftentimes, mentees and mentors believe that a men-tor, ww3ssoften in a better position to do this.
-You should set goals to review with your mentors, agree on the amount of time you percan invest, and suggest how you would like to work with your mentors.
+Oftentimes, Mentees and Mentors believe that a Mentor is often in a better position to do this.
+You should set goals to review with your Mentor, agree on the amount of time you can invest, and suggest how you would like to work with your Mentor.
 Driving the relationship may be uncomfortable at first but doing so will keep the focus on the your needs.